Clandeboye massacre: Massacre

 In November 1574, O'Neill invited Lord Essex to parley and feast at Belfast Castle in Belfast, which at that time was a small town or village.
 This castle stood in what is now the centre of Belfast.
 The gathering was said to have lasted for three days.
-Then, without warning, the English attacked the O'Neills.
-English soldiers killed up to 200 of the O'Neills and Essex ordered his men to seize Sir Brian O'Neill, his wife and his brother Rory Óg.
+Then, without warning, English forces under the command of Lord Essex attacked the O'Neills, killing up to 200 people.
+Lord Essex also ordered his men to seize Sir Brian O'Neill, his wife and his brother Rory Óg.
 They were sent to Dublin and executed for treason.

-According to Essex, he had been told by "persons of credit" that O'Neill planned to betray him, and so "with the advice and consents of all the captains in the camp", he gave the order to arrest O'Neill.
+According to Lord Essex, he had been told by "persons of credit" that O'Neill planned to betray him, and so "with the advice and consents of all the captains in the camp", he gave the order to arrest O'Neill.
 Lord Essex wrote that "resistance was offered by his men lodged in the town and 125 of them were slain".
 In another letter he wrote that he arrested O'Neill and "certain of the principal persons, and put others to the sword, to the number of 200 in all places, whereof forty were his best horsemen".
-According to the Annals of the Four Masters, women and youths were also killed by the English soldiers.
+According to the Annals of the Four Masters, women and youths were also killed in the massacre.
 Audrey Horning writes that "In violating the rules of hospitality, Essex not only inflicted maximum humiliation on O'Neill through his disdain of Irish custom; he also sent an aggressive message to the Gaelic leadership".

 Aftermath

-The Irish annals state that this "wicked and treacherous" massacre "was a sufficient cause of hatred and disgust of the English to the Irish".
-English officials were also troubled by the massacre.
+The Irish annals state that the "wicked and treacherous" massacre "was a sufficient cause of hatred and disgust of the English to the Irish".
+English officials in Ireland were also troubled by the massacre.
 Shortly after, Lord Essex issued a proclamation justifying his actions.
 He countered charges that O'Neill had been under protection at the time of his arrest.
-He listed O'Neill's past breaches of trust in dealing with Crown officers, although he admitted that O'Neill had been pardoned of these offences.
+He listed O'Neill's past breaches of trust in dealing with Crown officials, although he admitted that O'Neill had been pardoned of these offences.

 In 1574, Brian McPhelim was hanged for opposing the local plantations.
 Essex's additional justification for O'Neill's execution were allegations that he, in collusion with the MacDonnells of Antrim, had been plotting to cut the throats of English soldiers in his territory.

+In reaction to the execution, Brian's son-in-law Hugh O'Neill withdrew any association with him by annulling his marriage to Brian's daughter on grounds of consanguinity.

 The following summer, Lord Essex ordered an attack on the MacDonnells of Antrim, in which his forces massacred 600 men, women and children on Rathlin Island.
 After Sir Brian O'Neill's death, Lord Essex promoted Brian McPhelim's son-in-law, Neill McBrian Fertagh O'Neill, to the lordship of Upper Clandeboye above the other claimants.
 The inter-familial disputes that arose between rival claimants led the Lord Deputy, Sir John Perrot, to divide both Lower and Upper Clandeboye between the competing members of the Clandeboye O'Neills in 1584.